-The Syncretistic Formalizing of Current Beliefs
+The Syncretistic or Pot Pourri Collection of American Beliefs

 "Christ" is the Annointing that each human soul can realize when they see that Redemptive Power is theirs as a Birthright, if they will only accept it.
 The "Christos" is what they said Jesus the Prophet had.
 His Annointing, or often interpreted to mean "wounding" was a concept that he was "dubbed" the Messiah.
 This Christ like name has to do with a separation.
 The separation has to do with the realization that EACH SOUL can attain to the special annointing.
 The wounding has to do with the burden that the Soul carries once they have accepted this Separateness.
 Once they realize that they can be in charge of their Kingdom or Doman that is Divine, then they really do have to live their lives in a different way.
 Jesus the Prophet kept on talking about this, and people got it, but then the personification of Jesus kept on getting in the way of the individual realization that each person could be in charge of his own Spiritual Destiny.

 The belief that we need more than one life to develop and reach our spiritual goals is what many think about.
 It is easy to embrace reincarnation when you simply start thinking about the shortness and brevity of life.
 The first 10 years, you go through latency and development.
 Our teen years are an utter drama.
 Our 20's are pressurized energy filled years of experience seeking and experience gaining.
 Some of it very negative.
 The 30s are the last time we get to feel young, but we already talk about getting old.
 Then the rest is unfolding drama and the life we live.
 Its just short that's all.
 Everybody knows that.
 We all have this inner sense that divine development must consist of more than just getting through our decades in JUST ONE EXISTENCE.

 Orthodoxy throws Salvation at the Feet of all of us Fallen Men.
 If you take damnation/salvation and what place in Heaven we end up in out of the formula, then you see mankind as recurring entities who have already been saved.
 They were saved when they were created aeons ago, as shards of God's light.